Deathnetworks/Trinity/README.md

 * Added options to set minimum trash mob pack size and trash mob pack radius (default = 1, 20f)

+* Set Demonbuddy to not close when game client crashes (should help with crash reports, except when using YAR)

+*

 ### Changelog 1.7.2.2: